cnsoft/cocos2d-kamcord-ios/README.md

 For most games, you'll want to defer the calls to `startRecording` until appropriate (your user begins the actual level, etc.).

-To highlight the handling of the application lifecycle, we've made additions to the foll	owing functions:
+To highlight the handling of the application lifecycle, we've made additions to the following functions:

 <pre><code>-(void) applicationWillResignActive:(UIApplication *)application
 {